cristobalbrito001/pruebas/README.md

 also to run laravel it is required composer which can be downloaded from the following link https://getcomposer.org/download/

-once installed this from the command console of our operating system we introduce the following command composer global require laravel/installer
+once installed this from the command console of our operating system we introduce the following command "composer global require laravel/installer"

 and then once executed all the above we copy the entire repository and replace in the htdoc folder